CyrexEnterprise/scrum-team-toolbelt/CONTRIBUTING.md

 I would like to invite each member of a product team to document their own journey through a sprint.
 Here are some helpful pointers to describe your journey:
 * Start from a chronological sprint order, so you reader can easily identify with the flow of your journey.
+* Don't worry about the length of your article.
+Start with a single page, only write more if you are enjoying it.
 * Reference and link the tools and documents you use, they are inspirational.
-* Avoid naming individuals and projects, your journey is tthe key.
+* Avoid naming individuals and projects, your journey is the key.
 * Elaborate on how your role relates to other team members, so they become motivated to write down their journey as well.

 ## Stories Reference